NVHoaiDT/jira-clone/README.md

 ![App screenshot](https://i.ibb.co/W3qVvCn/jira-optimized.jpg)

-## What is this and who is it for 🤷‍♀️
+## What is this and who is it for

-This is a showcase product I've built in my spare time as a showcase my insights to modern, real-world React codebase.
+I've built this i project in my spare time as a showcase my insights to modern, real-world React codebase.

 I hope that this codebase contains enough complexity while still being _relatively_ easy to understand.